Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-11-building-a-ray-tracer-part-2-vectors-rays-and-cameras.md

 {: .prompt-info }

 ### Implementing rays
 All ray tracers have some implementation in place to compute ray-specific values in order to render an image (I know, total shocker right?).
-A ray can be defined as an *infinite half-line;* **basically a line in 3D space with a starting point**.
+A ray can be defined as an *infinite half-line;* basically a **line in 3D space with a starting point**.
 This leads to the following function:

 $$ P(t) = O + t\overrightarrow{D} $$

 ![Ray Example](https://i.postimg.cc/gkw86BbN/ray-example.png){: w="320" h="320" style="max-width: 50%" .right }
-Where $O$ is the *ray origin* and $\overrightarrow{D}$ the *(normalized) direction* of the ray, both expressed as vectors.
-Any 3D point $P$ along the ray can be found by plugging in values for $t$ where $t \geq 0$.
-In other words, different values for $t$ moves point $p$ along the ray.
+Where $O$ is the *ray origin* and $\overrightarrow{D}$ the *(normalized) direction* of the ray.
+Any 3D point $P$ along the ray can be found by plugging in values for $t$, where $t \geq 0$.
+In other words, different values for $t$ moves point $P$ along the ray.
 This will be useful to find the exact intersection points of a ray with objects in a scene.

 Let's add a ray class to the project which implements this functionality: